Michigan beats Texas Tech 5-3 in its 1st CWS game since 1984

 Michigan got that run back when a wild pitch and Jung’s throwing error from shortstop allowed Jesse Franklin to score.

-Kauffman (11-6), the Colorado Rockies’ second-round draft pick earlier this month, allowed three runs and eight hits and won his third straight start.
+Kauffman (11-6), the Colorado Rockies’ second-round draft pick this month, allowed three runs and eight hits and won his third straight start.
 He got out of potential trouble in the fifth, thanks to second baseman Ako Thomas, who robbed Dylan Neuse with a diving catch of a line drive up the middle.

 Criswell, who made his first career relief appearance in super regionals, took over in the eighth and earned his second save.
-Texas Tech, the Big 12 champion and No. 8 national seed, had runners on first and second in the bottom of the ninth when Criswell struck out Brian Klein to end the game.
+Texas Tech, the Big 12 champion and No. 8 national seed, had runners on first and second in the bottom of the ninth when Criswell struck out Klein to end the game.

 Texas Tech freshman Micah Dallas’ three-inning start was his shortest of the season.
 Dallas (7-1) allowed four runs, three earned.